ShubhangiUpasani/ShubhangiUpasani.github.io/_posts/2014-3-3-Hello-World.md

-I'm a 2<sup>nd</sup> year Masters student in Computer Science at the Georgia Institute of Technology.
+I'm a 2<sup>nd</sup> year Master's student in Computer Science at the Georgia Institute of Technology.
+I completed my Bachelors in Technolgy (B.Tech) in Electronics and Communication engineering at Delhi Technological University, India in 2019.